tararoshan/dance-monkey/README.md

 # Dance Monkey
 a chrome/firefox extension to help with learning dances from YouTube videos.
-The name comes from "code monkey" but for dancing (just follow what the dancer on the screen does, code what your boss tells you to code).
+The name comes from "code monkey" but for dancing (dance monkeys just follow what the dancer on the screen does, code monkeys just code what their boss tells them to code).

+The Figma design file: [link](https://www.figma.com/file/tIFpsQBEdYRqMR03bvkYrz/dance-monkey?type=design&node-id=0%3A1&mode=design&t=WpDWxXPhiKGkoPqq-1)

 ## Manual Testing in Firefox
 Clone the repository, open Firefox > Add-ons Manager > Extensions >